 BRQL for custom fields

-BRQL (Better Reports Query Language) is an extension of T-SQL used to create custom dimensions and measures in the platform.
-It supports data manipulation and analysis for complex reporting scenarios.
+BRQL (Better Reports Query Language) is an extension of T-SQL used to create custom dimensions and measures in Better Reports.
+This guide covers the core elements of a BRQL expression and how to reference fields and tables when building custom fields.

 For the steps to create a custom field, see Create a custom field.